- Bats Right, Throws Right

 Lockett fell to .249 in a utility role in 1944 but was 5 for 19 in the 1944 Negro World Series as Birmingham again fell to Homestead.
 Back in the outfield in 1945, he hit .306.
 In the 1945 East-West Game, he started in left field for the West, hitting 6th.
 He was 0 for 4 with a RBI.
 He remained a starting outfielder for the Black Barons in 1946.
 Returning to third base after joining the Baltimore Elite Giants in 1947, he batted .313.

 Lester hit .386 as an outfielder for Baltimore in 1948.
-The 36-year-old veteran was second in the Negro National League in average, 9 points behind Buck Leonard.
+The 36-year-old veteran led the Negro National League in average, ahead of Hall of Famer Buck Leonard.
+He also led the league in OPS, Hits, Total Bases and RBIs that year, in what was a career season.
 In the first 1948 East-West Game, he replaced Luke Easter in left field for the East.
 He went 0 for 2 with a walk in a 3-0 loss.
 In the second East-West Game that year, Lockett started in left and hit third.
 He went 1 for 4 with a RBI in a 6-1 victory.
 Overall, he had gone 1 for 10 with a walk in his four East-West Games.

 Lockett played for Spur Cola in the 1949 Caribbean Series, going 9 for 22 with two doubles and six runs.
 He led the Panamanian entry in both runs and average.
 Overall in the Series, he was two hits shy of leader Hector Rodriguez, two runs shy of co-leaders Al Gionfriddo and Wilmer Fields and one double shy of leaders Chuck Connors, Sam Bankhead and Gionfriddo.
 He returned for Baltimore for a third year in 1949, then hit .301 for Chicago in 1950.